Skin cancer treatment ranges from simple outpatient procedures to advanced immunotherapy, depending on cancer type and stage

 Surveillance Schedules and Recurrence Prevention

 Regular follow-up appointments catch recurrences early when they are most treatable.
-Dermatologists typically recommend full-body skin exams every three to twelve months, depending on cancer type and stage.
+Dermatologists typically recommend full-body skin exams every three to twelve months, depending on the type and stage of cancer.
 Patients should perform monthly self-examinations between appointments.

 Sun protection becomes essential after any skin cancer diagnosis.
 Daily sunscreen use, protective clothing, and avoiding peak sun hours reduce the risk of new cancers.
 Patients with a history of skin cancer have significantly higher odds of developing additional tumors over time.